Building a HACCP team

 A good HACCP plan consists of more than one person writing something down and filing it in a binder to collect dust on the shelf.

 Are you building a Hazard Analysis and Critical Control Points (HACCP) team?
 Does your food operation require a HACCP plan?
 Do you want to learn more about how HACCP can be applied to your business and improve food safety?
-If you answered yes to any of the above questions, learn from Michigan State University Extension experts during the certificate training Development and Implementation of HACCP and Prerequisite Programs on Dec.
-6 – 7, 2012.
+If you answered yes to any of the above questions, learn from Michigan State University Extension experts during the certificate training Development and Implementation of HACCP and Prerequisite Programs on April 27-28, 2020 and October 14-15, 2020.
 This two-day training held at MSU will be packed with all of the basics on HACCP.
 After completion of the course, participants will receive a certificate issued by the International HACCP Alliance.
 Register online for this training opportunity.

 For any HACCP plan to be successful, buy-in and involvement from upper management is critical.
 This includes the need for time, personnel and resources as needed to develop, implement and practice HACCP in an operation.
 Using a team approach instead of trying to make one person tackle the process is important and can aid in solving problems, creating synergy and improving productivity.